 After that, I start my first work jam session that comprises mainly writing tasks for my blogs and any other projects.
-This jam session basically consists of two 45-50 minute uninterrupted sessions with a 5-10 minute rest in between (I eat a quick breakfast in this interval), lasting anywhere from 100 to 120 minutes in total.
+This jam session basically consists of two 45-50 minute uninterrupted sessions with a 5-minute rest in between, lasting anywhere from 100 to 120 minutes in total.

 Once I’m done with that, I head to the bathroom where I take care of my grooming and hop in for a shower.
-(Side Note: I have made a rule to not use my smartphone in the bathroom).
+(Side Note: I am still sticking to my previously established rule of not using my smartphone in the bathroom).

-Post-shower, I do some basic tidying up while listening to the Daily Stoic podcast and make sure things are organized and kept in their respective places.
-After that, I read the meditation for the respective day from The Daily Stoic book, written by Ryan Holiday and Stephen Hanselman, followed by quick affirmations and visualization sessions, which take around 5 minutes total.
-Then, I make some green tea for myself, and get started with the second work jam session immediately.
-(If I’m short on time, I just listen to the podcast, make some green tea and get straight to my work).
-My current goal is to finish at least two work jam sessions before lunch time.
+Post-shower, I do a little tidying up (just making sure things are organized and kept in their respective places) and then prepare and have my breakfast while listening to the Daily Stoic podcast and DarrenDaily.
+Then, I make some green tea for myself and get started with the second work jam session immediately.
+My current goal is to finish at least two work jam sessions before lunchtime.

 . . .

-So that has been my morning routine for the past few months.
+So that has been my morning routine more or less for the past few months.
 I hope it inspires you and gives you a framework on which you can build your own routine.
-This year has been a roller coaster journey for all of us, and if you’re struggling to adapt to the new normal, I highly recommend creating morning and evening routines to get some groundedness back in your life.
+This year has been a bit of a roller coaster ride as well for me due to the pandemic, however, things have gotten much better overall.
+If you’re someone who is struggling to adapt to the new normal, I highly recommend creating morning and evening routines to get some groundedness back in your life.
 Of course, if you want more useful ideas, tools and strategies, you can check out my book Thriving in the New Normal.

 Everyone is unique and I’m sure you may have a different perspective on how you would like to establish your own morning routine.
 Feel free to carve out your personal one based on what suits you best.